Juliuss11/car/README.md

 # car
-Project for a car mouved by a brushless motor with a propeller
+Project for a car moved by a brushless motor with a propeller